AWS Client VPN: Default route gets sucked into VPN

 This setting will cause the server to ignore any "redirect-gateway block-local" directives sent by the server.

-The actual config file looks like this:
+The actual configuration file looks like this:

-Pull-filter mechanism and its advantages and disadvantages
+How pull-filter works and its advantages and disadvantages

 💡